Arugam Bay, Beach Sri Lanka

 • Buffet Arugam Bay – For the best rice and curry buffet

-There are so many more amazing food spots in town so make sure to read my full guide to the best restaurants in Arugam Bay here
+There are so many more amazing food spots in town, so make sure to read my full guide to the best restaurants in Arugam Bay.

-As someone who doesn’t really like to party anymore, but still likes to go out for an evening, going out for live music nights was one of my favourite things to do in Arugam Bay.
+As someone who doesn’t really like to party anymore, but still likes to go out for an evening, going out for live music nights was one of my favourite things to do in Arugam Bay and I spent many nights at Hideaway, Hideout and Fins enjoying some chilled evenings.

 Some of the best live music nights are hosted at: